 - Similarly, the shoulder may be visibly deformed by a mere look or touch.

 Common Types of Shoulder Dislocations

-Shoulder dislocations are categorized as per the direction which the ball dislocates in relation to the socket.
+Shoulder dislocations are categorized as per the direction in which the ball dislocates in relation to the socket.
 Generally, the dislocations are identified as unidirectional or multidirectional.
 Unidirectional dislocations are those that dislocate in one direction, whereas multidirectional are those that dislocate in numerous directions.
 Multidirectional dislocations tend to be automatic in nature and are common in individuals with inborn laxity in their joints.

 Unidirectional dislocations include

-- Anterior– This is the commonest type of dislocation and identified when the ball dislocates in front of the socket.
+- Anterior– This is the commonest type of dislocation and is identified when the ball dislocates in front of the socket.

 - Posterior– It is identified when the ball dislocates behind the socket.